ranjithmani/ansible-flask-patcher/README.md

 - Authentication and host restriction
 - Logging
 - Reporting
+- API requests are stored in mongodb

 ## limitations

 - Only take one server at a time
 - Patching status will not be reported
 - Reporting capabilities are limited
+- TLS not implemented.

 ## Usage